Feeling a sore, lumpy breast while breastfeeding? Here’s how to ease inflammation and stay comfortable.

 Relieving an inflamed breast

-Start treatment as soon as you notice any signs of inflammation in your breast.
-Keep the milk flowing and reduce the inflammation to stop it progressing to mastitis.
+Start treatment as soon as you notice any signs.
+Keeping milk flowing and reducing the inflammation can stop it progressing to mastitis.

 Before breastfeeding

-Try these tips at the start of a breastfeed to encourage your let-down reflex and help your milk to flow:
+Try these tips at the start of a breastfeed to help your your milk to flow:

 - Apply warmth to the affected breast